 However, there's a school down in Baton Rogue, Louisiana, whose basketball team has produced its fair share of hoopers.
 Two of the best to ever do it, including perhaps the greatest college player ever, in fact.
 We're talking, of course, about the LSU Tigers.

-Since the program started in 1909, LSU has advanced to four Final Finals, won 10 SEC regular season crowns, including 2019 under head coach Will Wade, and took home the SEC Tournament title in 1980.
+Since the program started in 1909, LSU has advanced to four Final Finals, won 11 SEC regular season crowns, including 2019 under head coach Will Wade, and took home the SEC Tournament title in 1980.
 The Tigers have had All-Americans in every decade since the 1930s with some solid NBA players such as Stromile Swift, Brandon Bass, Tyrus Thomas, Glen Davis, Anthony Randolph, Marcus Thornton and Ben Simmons all playing at Pete Maravich Assembly Center since 2000.

-But who is on Louisiana State University’s all-time starting five?
+But who is on Louisiana State University's all-time starting lineup?
 It should be pretty obvious if you look up into the rafters or just walk around outside and see the massive statues put up by LSU Athletics.

 Guard: Chris Jackson (1988-1990)

 Before he was known as Mahmoud Abdul-Rauf, Chris Wayne Jackson got buckets by the bunches for the Tigers.
 The 6-foot-1 point guard was simply incredible playing alongside future Hall of Fame center Shaquille O'Neal (below).

 Although Jackson only stayed for two seasons in Baton Rouge before being the No. 3 overall pick in the 1990 NBA Draft, he made the most of his time, winning SEC Player of the Year honors and being named a Consensus First-Team All-American as both a freshman and sophomore.